 To add a leader, do the following:

-- In the Format Extent Indicator pane, expand Extent Indicator.
-Use the Leader drop-down menu to select the type of leader you would like to have.
+- In the Format Extent Indicator pane, expand Extent Indicator and use the Leader drop-down menu to choose the leader type.

-To modify the leader symbol, select Leader from the Current Selection drop-down menu on the Format tab or click its symbol in the Format Extent Indicator pane.
+To modify the leader symbol, choose Leader from the Current Selection drop-down menu on the Format tab or click its symbol in the Format Extent Indicator pane.

 Collapse to point